marcwalden1/edge-of-stochastic-stability/README.md

 # Edge of Stochastic Stability (EoSS)

-This repository accompanies the paper [Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD](https://arxiv.org/abs/2412.20553) by Arseniy Andreyev and Pierfrancesco Beneventano.
-Feel free to reuse it in any way - if you ended up using this code, please consider citing it by citing our paper.
+This repository is adapted from the paper [Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD](https://arxiv.org/abs/2412.20553) by Arseniy Andreyev and Pierfrancesco Beneventano to accompany the paper [Momentum Further Constrains Sharpness at the Edge of Stochastic Stability](https://github.com/marcwalden1/edge-of-stochastic-stability/blob/main/paper.pdf).
+Feel free to reuse it in any way - if you ended up using this code, please consider citing it by citing these papers.

 ## Key Capabilities
 - Run training for MLP/CNN/ResNet on CIFAR‑10/Fashion‑MNIST/SVHN with SGD, SGDM, or Adam.